TRAINING CATEGORIES

 • The changing nature of the information landscape

-• Traditional information management vs new practices
+• Comparing traditional information management with modern practices

 Day 2